Interest-Only Vs Repayment Mortgage

 FAQs

-If you get to the end of the interest-only mortgage term and can’t pay off the capital, then in extreme cases, you are at risk of having your property repossessed, and even having to pay the debt from other assets if the value of the property doesn’t cover the debt.
-There may be other options, such as extending the term of the loan or remortgaging, but these aren’t guaranteed.
+If you get to the end of the interest-only mortgage term and can’t pay off the capital, then in extreme cases, you risk having your property repossessed and even having to pay the debt from other assets if the property’s value doesn’t cover the debt.
+There may be other options, such as extending the loan term or remortgaging, but these aren’t guaranteed.
 Talk to your lender as soon as you can if you’re worried you might not be able to pay.

 If you are in a position to overpay on your mortgage, overpaying a capital repayment mortgage makes much more financial sense.
-When you overpay on a repayment mortgage, you’re bringing down the overall debt and increasing your equity share, whereas with an interest-only mortgage you are only reducing future interest payments, not the capital amount of the loan unless you agree with your lender to pay off lump sums of capital and re-structure your mortgage.
+When you overpay on a repayment mortgage, you bring down the overall debt and increase your equity share.
+In contrast, with an interest-only mortgage, you are only reducing future interest payments, not the capital amount of the loan, unless you agree with your lender to pay off lump sums of capital and re-structure your mortgage.

 Ask us a question